 Bonus: The Kids Market is also home to the indoor Adventure Zone play area, one of the top 10 things to do with kids on a rainy day.

 02 of 05

 If you're shopping in Vancouver for a kid's party or for fun, off-the-wall gifts, W 4th Ave in Kitsilano is a great place to start.
-It's home to the Candy Aisle (a fabulous place to find sweets for party favours), as well as two of Vancouver's Best Baby Stores (see below).
+It's home to the Candy Aisle (a fabulous place to find sweets for party favors), as well as two of Vancouver's best baby stores (see below).

 03 of 05

 Best Vancouver Malls for Kids

 Taking kids shopping in Vancouver can be a chore; it's not always easy to get young kids into the shopping spirit.
 Luckily, there are two Vancouver malls that make shopping with kids a little easier: Oakridge Mall and Metropolis at Metrotown.
 Both have SkyTrain/Canada Line stops as well as on-site parking, both offer a wide range of toy stores, kids' fashion and electronics, and both have indoor activities for the kids: Oakridge has an indoor, carpeted play area for kids 5 and under (there's also a branch of the VPL there), while Metrotown has a mini-train that travels the length of the mall.

 Oakridge is a bit more upscale than Metrotown.
 If you're shopping for kids on a budget, head to Metrotown first and check out H&M's kids' fashion.